temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Background-Definitions-and-Measures-Continued.md

 The Small-World model in Watts and Strogatz(1999) shows that by randomly rewiring a small but nontrivial function of links from a highly structured lattice(格子):
 -> Networks with high clustering and low diameter are generated.

+Consider generating Poisson random networks on 1100 nodes where each link has a probability p.
+Out of the options for p below, which is the lowest for which the networks are still likely to be connected?
+So which is the lowest number that is still larger than the threshold for connection?
+[Hint: log(1100)=7]
+a) 0.001 b) 0.01 c) 0.1 d) 0.2
+->log(n)/n = 7/1100 = 0.0063, So b.
 ```